4.8

 One can even guess the objects added during the occupancy of a particular queen.

-The Bedchamber saw the birth of 19 princesses and princes and the demise of two queens, Maria Theresa and Marie Leszczyńska
+The Queens’ bedroom inside Palace of Versailles saw the birth of 19 princesses and princes and the demise of two queens, Maria Theresa and Marie Leszczyńska.

 The Royal Opera